Last Updated on May 22, 2023

-These are Spring/Summer, Autumn/Winter (or Fall in the US), Resort and Pre-Fall.
-The two main seasons are Spring/Summer (SS) and Autumn/Winter (AW) and these are shown at Fashion Week in Paris, Milan, New York and London every year.
+The two main seasons are spring-summer (SS) and autumn-winter (AW), and these are the collections shown at Fashion Weeks in Paris, Milan, New York and London around February and September every year.

 When do the fashion seasons run?

-The confusion comes of course as Summer and Resort collections are sold in January, when it’s cold!
-It’s the same when it comes to Winter; Winter clothing is sold in July, when it’s still warm out.
+The confusion comes, of course, as summer and Resort collections are sold in January when it’s cold!
+It’s the same when it comes to winter; winter clothing is sold in July when it’s still warm out.

 This is because fashion brands and retailers like to offer fashion lines early.
 The old season will then go into sale.

-It gets even more confusing when it comes to Fashion Week.
-Spring summer collections are shown to press at Fashion Week in September for the following summer, while AW collections are shown in February for the following winter.
+Spring-summer collections are shown to the press at Fashion Week in September for the following summer, while AW collections are shown in February for the following winter.